Rotator Cuff Injuries

 Treating rotator cuff injuries always begins with conservative measures like:

 These methods can be combined with over-the-counter painkillers, supportive orthotic aids like shoulder braces, and steroid injections.
 Most often, recovery like this allows your body to heal the shoulder itself, reducing inflammation and repairing tissue to prevent the need for any surgery.

-Recovery of full and safe use of the shoulder requires physical therapy exercises starting with low-intensity assistive passive exercises, like shoulder rotations, and working up to active exercises like resistance training which further strengthen the arm, reduce pain, and improve range of motion.
+Recovery of complete and safe use of the shoulder requires physical therapy exercises starting with low-intensity assistive passive exercises, like shoulder rotations, and working up to active exercises like resistance training which further strengthen the arm, reduce pain, and improve range of motion.

 Physical therapists might employ tools like lightweight dumbbells, barbells, resistance bands, weights, and cable crossovers.
-Simple movements like raising the arms above your head, moving them out away from your body, and rotating them in tight circles will help target shoulder-related muscle groups to restore flexibility and strength.
+Simple movements like raising the arms above your head, moving them out from your body, and rotating them in tight circles will help target shoulder-related muscle groups to restore flexibility and strength.
 The end goal is ultimately to be able to exercise without the assistance of a physical therapist and, of course, without any pain.

-In severe rotator cuff injuries, surgical intervention is the only route that will successfully repair the shoulder.
+In severe rotator cuff injuries, surgical intervention is the only route to repair the shoulder successfully.
 Depending on the type of injury, surgeons may reattach a damaged tendon to your bone, replace a badly damaged tendon with another one from nearby, or administer a total shoulder replacement with an artificial joint.

-Full recovery from a shoulder injury depends on the severity and type of injury as well as how it is treated, i.e. with or without surgery.
+Full recovery from a shoulder injury depends on the severity and type of injury and treatment, i.e. with or without surgery.
 Rehabilitation can take anywhere from a couple of months to a year, which seems lengthy, but as the shoulder is one of the most crucial joints in the body, it is worth it.

 Preventing Rotator Cuff Injuries